blender/blender/doc/python_api/rst/info_advanced_blender_as_bpy.rst

 (passing the command-line arguments ``--background`` or ``-b``), however there are some differences to be aware of.

 ..
-Sorted alphabetically as there isn't an especially a logical order to show them.
+Sorted alphabetically as there isn't especially a logical order to show them.

 Blender's Executable Access
    The attribute :attr:`bpy.app.binary_path` defaults to an empty string.